mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 ```

 Now it's time to fight with duplicated enriched events,
-joined stream needs to be repartitioned again by compound key of client, page view and event identifiers `EvPvKey`.
+joined stream needs to be repartitioned again by compound key `EvPvKey` composed of
+client, page view and event identifiers.
 Deduplication logic is implemented as lightweight reduce function, where first observed event wins.
 Deduplication window can be much shorter than join window,
 we do not expect duplicates more than 10 seconds between each other.